ICSOFT 2019 Abstracts

 Authors:

-Bui T. Hung, Takayuki Omori and Atsushi Ohnishi
+Bui Do Tien Hung, Takayuki Omori and Atsushi Ohnishi

 Abstract: Ripple effect in the modification of software requirements should be properly analyzed, since it may cause errors of software requirements.
 We have already proposed a ripple effect analysis method in deletion or update of data flow requirements.
 In this paper, we enhance our method considering ripple effect analysis in adding new data flows requirements.
 Our method will be illustrated with examples.